 This is quite a complicated question depending on whom you speak with.
 The Kava Guru has done his research, and has arrived at several conclusions regarding the current status of kava kava in the United States and throughout the world.

-In as short an answer as I can provide: kava kava is currently sold in the United States as a dietary supplement, and is not currently accepted as a food ingredient.
+In as short an answer as I can provide: kava kava is currently sold in the United States as a dietary supplement, and is not currently accepted as a food ingredient, even though it is made of natural products.
 This isn’t to say that several very food-like products are coming out that are based on kava kava.
 For example, over at the Kava Marketplace, there is Kava chocolate from Kava King.
 Now, chocolate bars are typically thought of as a food, but the folks over at Kava King insist that their product is a dietary supplement and have the data and research to back it up.